 Special Merit Award

-The Special Merit award is presented in recognition of a person, group or organization in recognition of distinctive support for the purposes and goals of the Association for the Study of Higher Education.
-The award is usually presented to a person, group, or organization in recognition of distinctive support for the purposes and goals of the Association for the Study of Higher Education.
+The Special Merit Award is presented in recognition of a person, group or organization in recognition of distinctive support for the purposes and goals of the Association for the Study of Higher Education.
+While the coordinating nominator must be a member of ASHE, the recipient(s) do not need to be members of ASHE.

 Nomination Evaluation Criteria